 There are hundreds of highly-regarded art schools all across the globe.
 Depending on the specific concentration on which a budding artist seeks to focus, some options may be better than others.

-Our picks for the 10 best art schools in the world span the continents of Australia, Europe, Asia, and North America, with many being some of the oldest and most reputable art institutes within their respective nations.
+Our picks art schools span the continents of Australia, Europe, Asia, and North America, with many being some of the oldest and most reputable art institutes within their respective nations.

-Here is our list of the 10 best art schools in the world, encompassing a variety of media.
+Here is our list of 10 of the best art schools in the world, encompassing a variety of media.
 From animation and moving images, architecture, and sculpture to metalworking, ceramics, and fashion design, there is a program for artists of all kinds.

 Established in 1917, the Royal Melbourne Institute of Technology’s School of Art holds the position for best art school in Australia, according to the 2019 and 2020 QS World University Rankings.